beancount/fava/fava/docs/features.md

 ## Custom links in the sidebar

-If you regularly use certain views in Fava with different filters, etc., you can put these permalinks in the sidebar.
+If you regularly use certain views in Fava with different filters, you can put links to them in the sidebar.
 Custom links can be put in the Beancount file, utilizing the `custom` directive:

-    2016-05-04 custom "fava-sidebar-link" "Income 2014" "/income_statement?time=2014"
+    2016-05-04 custom "fava-sidebar-link" "Income 2014" "../income_statement?time=2014"

 `"fava-sidebar-link"` specifies that this directive is for a custom sidebar link, followed by the title to display in the sidebar (`"Income 2014"` in this